People often ask questions like…

 Low turn = your stuff has been sitting there forever.

-High turn is good news.
-It means bringing in more of your product is a low risk investment of the buyer’s spending dollars because they know it’ll move swiftly and generate revenue right away.
-Really really high turn usually means the buyer didn’t purchase enough inventory.
-I find that off-price and discount retailers tend to prioritize “turn” more often.
+Higher turn is good news.
+It means that bringing in more of your product is a low risk investment of the buyer’s spending dollars because they know it’ll move swiftly and generate revenue right away.
+Really really high turn usually means the buyer needs to beef up the amount of stock they hold on average, or they risk missing out on more sales.
+I find that off-price and discount retailers tend to prioritize “turn” more often (vs. metrics like margin.)

 3. Bad packaging.